 • Long, Salty Finish: Often described as having a slightly salty or saline edge, which makes the finish particularly mouthwatering and memorable.

-Overall, it’s a Malbec that prioritizes elegance and precision over sheer power, which is why it draws repeated praise from top critics—scoring 96 to 98 points in many vintages.
+Overall, this is a Malbec that prioritizes elegance and precision over sheer power.
+That’s exactly why it draws repeated praise from top critics, scoring 96 to 98 points across many vintages.

 From an investment perspective, this wine has become one of the benchmarks of fine Argentinian Malbec.
-Early vintages like 2013 and 2014, which entered the market around $90–$100 per bottle, now sell for $280–$340, reflecting over 200% appreciation in about a decade.
+Early vintages like 2013 and 2014, which entered the market around $90 to $100 per bottle, now sell for $280 to $340, reflecting over 200% appreciation in roughly a decade.

-Its limited production, often fewer than 5,000 bottles per year, combined with its high scores, drives steady demand at auctions in major markets like New York, London, and Hong Kong.
+Its limited production, often fewer than 5,000 bottles per year, combined with those high scores, drives steady demand at auctions across major markets like New York, London, and Hong Kong.

-It typically shows its best between 10 to 20 years of age, giving investors flexibility on when to sell.
-Given the increasing global interest in Argentina’s limestone-based wines, many analysts expect this label to maintain 8–11% annual growth over the next five years.
+The wine typically shows its best between 10 and 20 years of age, giving you real flexibility on when to sell.
+Given increasing global interest in Argentina’s limestone-based wines, many analysts expect this label to maintain 8 to 11% annual growth over the next five years.

 Familia Zuccardi 'Finca Piedra Infinita' Supercal, Argentina